codio/knowledge/source/common/develop/ide/workspace/add-delete-files.rst

 .. meta::
-   :description: Add and Delete Files
+   :description: Adding and delete files in your project.

 .. _add-delete-files: